RotexilvaTech/Security-and-IT-Support-portfolio/README.md

 # Hi, I'm Rotimi Ogunbiyi

-## Cybersecurity & Technical Support Professional
+## Cybersecurity & IT Support Professional

-I am an entry-level Cybersecurity Analyst with a strong foundation and hands-on experience in technical support, system troubleshooting, networking fundamentals, and security best practices.
+I am a Cybersecurity Analyst with a strong foundation and hands-on experience in technical support, system troubleshooting, networking fundamentals, and security best practices.

 I am passionate about getting computers and gadgets up and running efficiently, fixing technical issues, keeping systems in check to ensure optimal performance while reducing security risks.
 I also enjoy promoting best practices for proper computer and device usage to improve performance, reliability, security and user experience.

 I am actively improving my technical and security skills, working toward becoming a SOC professional, with a strong interest in protecting systems, threat detection, log analysis, incident response, and continuous monitoring of systems and networks.